 - 1/4 tsp salt

 - 1 tsp cilantro chopped

 - 2 tbsp cheddar cheese

 - Use a fork to pierce the skin of each potato in several places.
-Then rub olive oil onto the skin and sprinkle the potato with ⅛ teaspoon of salt and ⅛ teaspoon of pepper.
+Then rub olive oil onto the skin and sprinkle the potato with 1/8 tsp of salt and 1/8 tsp of pepper.

 - Let potatoes cool for 10 minutes.
 Then cut the top off each potato and scoop out the inside.

-- In a large bowl, add the potato filling with the remaining salt, pepper, Greek yogurt, thyme, scallions, butter, 1 tablespoon of cheddar cheese, and 0.5 oz bacon.
+- In a large bowl, add the potato filling with the remaining salt, pepper, 1/4 cup plain Greek yogurt, 1/4 tsp thyme, 1 tbsp scallions, 1 tbsp unsalted butter, 1 tbsp of cheddar cheese, and 0.5 oz bacon.
 Mash filling until smooth.

-- Garnish with chopped cilantro and serve while potatoes are still hot.
+- Garnish with chopped 1 tsp cilantro and serve while potatoes are still hot.